What is Matter?

 - In the case of solids, the intermolecular spaces and the kinetic energy of the molecules are the least, but the intermolecular forces are maximum.

 - In the case of liquids, the intermolecular spaces and the kinetic energy of the molecules are more than that in the solids, but the intermolecular forces are less than that in solids.

-- In case of gases, the intermolecular spaces and the kinetic energy of the molecules are maximum, by the intermolecular forces are minimum.
+- In the case of gases, the intermolecular spaces and the kinetic energy of the molecules are maximum, by the intermolecular forces are minimum.

 - The arrangement of particles is most ordered in the case of solids, in the case of liquids layers of particles can slip and slide over each other while for gases, there is no order, particles just move about randomly.

 - The states of matter are interconvertible and can be changed by changing the temperature and pressure.

-- Fusion or melting is the change of state from solid to liquid and the temperature at which it takes place is called melting point.
+- Fusion or melting is the change of state from solid to liquid and the temperature at which it takes place is called the melting point.

-- Vaporization or boiling is the change of state from liquid to gas and the temperature at which it takes place, is called boiling point.
+- Vaporization or boiling is the change of state from liquid to gas and the temperature at which it takes place, is called the boiling point.

 - Boiling is a bulk phenomenon.
-Particles from the bulk (whole) of the liquid change into vapour state.
+Particles from the bulk (whole) of the liquid change into a vapour state.

 - Evaporation is a surface phenomenon.
 Particles from the surface gain enough energy to overcome the forces of attraction present in the liquid and change into the vapour state.

 - The rate of evaporation depends upon the surface area exposed to the atmosphere, the temperature, the humidity and the wind speed.

 - Latent heat of vaporisation is the heat energy required to change 1 kg of a liquid to gas at atmospheric pressure at its boiling point.

 - Latent heat of fusion is the amount of heat energy required to change 1 kg of solid into liquid at its melting point.

 SI unit of density is kg m-3